Louis, Duke of Guyenne

 Louis (22 January 1397 - 18 December 1415) was the eighth of twelve children of King Charles VI of France and Isabeau of Bavaria.
 He was their third son and the second to hold the titles Dauphin of Viennois and Duke of Guyenne, inheriting them in 1401, at the death of his older brother, Charles (1392–1401).

 Louis was born between the eighth and ninth hours of the evening in the royal Hôtel Saint-Pol in Paris.
 He was baptised the next day in the parish church of Saint-Paul, with eight prelates attending, including the abbot of Saint-Denis.
 Present also was a large assembly of noblemen and ladies.
-The infant was carried to the font by Duke Louis of Orléans, Pierre le Bègue de Villaines, and Countess Joan of Ligny.
+The infant was carried to the font by Duke Louis I of Orléans, Pierre le Bègue de Villaines, and Countess Joan of Ligny.
 They gave him the name Louis and the archbishop of Vienne performed the baptism.

 In his mother's household

 The first years of Louis's life were spent in the care of his mother.
 Only after the death of his elder brother Charles on 13 January 1401 did he take on a political importance by inheriting the Dauphiné.
 On 14 January, King Charles formally invested Louis with the Duchy of Guyenne, which was also raised into a peerage (pairie).
 On 28 February 1402, Charles juridically emancipated his son and Louis performed homage for Guyenne.
 Nonetheless, the young dauphin did not have his own household or treasury, but the monies collected by the treasurer-general of the Dauphiné were deposited with his mother.
 The revenues of Guyenne were overseen by John, Duke of Berry, as lieutenant-general of Languedoc.

 On 26 April 1403, Charles decreed that if Louis inherited the throne while still a minor, he would not be under the traditional regency, but the queen mother and the dukes of Orléans, Bourbon, Burgundy, and Berry would guide him.
-On 28 April, the king agreed to the marriage of Louis and Margaret, who was the daughter of John, Count of Nevers, the granddaughter of the duke of Burgundy, and who had previously been betrothed to Louis' brother Charles in 1395.
-On 4 July, another royal ordinance confirmed the revenues of Guyenne to the duke of Berry for the rest of his life, to revert to Louis on the duke's death.
+On 28 April, the king agreed to the marriage of Louis and Margaret, who was the daughter of John, Count of Nevers, the granddaughter of the Duke of Burgundy, and who had previously been betrothed to Louis' brother Charles in 1395.
+On 4 July, another royal ordinance confirmed the revenues of Guyenne to the Duke of Berry for the rest of his life, to revert to Louis on the duke's death.
 On 30 January 1404, the king ordered the establishment of a household (hôtel) and treasury separate from Queen Isabeau's for the seven-year-old Louis.